Boris Johnson: Foreign Secretary: 2016–2018

 Secret recordings obtained in June 2018 revealed Johnson's dissatisfaction with Prime Minister May's negotiating style, accusing her of being too collaborative with the EU in Brexit negotiations.
 Comparing May's approach to Trump – who at the time was engaged in a combative trade war with the EU because it raised tariffs on metal – Johnson said: "Imagine Trump doing Brexit.
 He'd go in bloody hard ...
 There'd be all sorts of breakdowns, all sorts of chaos.
 Everyone would think he'd gone mad.
 But actually you might get somewhere."
 He accused individuals of scaremongering over a Brexit "meltdown", saying "No panic.
 Pro bono publico, no bloody panic.
 It's going to be all right in the end."

 In April 2018, Johnson travelled to Italy to attend a party at the Palazzo Terranova, owned by former KGB agent Alexander Lebedev and hosted by his son Evgeny.
 He travelled without security protection or other officials, and did not document the trip, which led to accusations of Johnson having misled parliament.
 In 2023, it was revealed that Lord Simon McDonald, the most senior civil servant of his department, was unaware of the trip.
 Johnson stated that "no government business was discussed" at the event as far as he was aware.
 Lebedev's villa was monitored by the Italian secret service, who suspected it to be used for espionage activities.
 Johnson granted a peerage to Evgeny in 2020, against the advice of the MI6, and met with criticism over security concerns.

 In July 2018, three days after the cabinet had its meeting to agree on a Brexit strategy, Johnson, along with Brexit secretary David Davis, resigned his post.

 Return to the backbenches: 2018–2019

 Johnson returned to the role of a backbench MP.
 In July, he delivered a resignation speech, stating "it is not too late to save Brexit".
 In January 2019, Johnson came under criticism for remarks he had made during the 2016 Leave campaign regarding the prospect of Turkish accession to the European Union; he denied making such remarks.
-In March 2019, he was criticized for saying that expenditure on investigating historic allegations of child abuse was money "spaffed up the wall".
+In March 2019, he was criticised for saying that expenditure on investigating historic allegations of child abuse was money "spaffed up the wall".